fricciardi/datetime2/docs/index.rst

    >>> print(t1.internet)
    @250

-The second time representation you see above is name "Internet Time" and divides the day in 1,000 units, called "beats".
+The second time representation you see above is named "Internet Time" and divides the day in 1,000 units, called "beats".

 The :class:`Time` class allows entering the fraction of a day in many different